bluesadi/Pluto/README.md

 - CMake 3.16.3
 - Ninja 1.10.0

-Building on Windows, MacOS is also possible.
+Building on Windows and MacOS is also possible.
 You can even embed this project in the Andorid NDK toolchain (Windows cross-compilation is not supported yet).

 ## Features